 Pickled tea leaves with a dash of oil and served with sesame seed, roasted peanuts and fried garlic is a popular snack.
 So too are rice pancakes (bein mont), steamed rice cakes (mont sein paung), rice dumplings with a coconut filling (mont lone gyi), and very sweet coconut cream sherbet (shwe yin aye).

 Deserts are not particularly common at traditional Burmese meals, but for special occasions you may see something like seaweed jelly (kyauk kyaw) with a coconut milk layer on top, or pickled tea leaves with roasted sesame seeds and peanuts, with fried beans, garlic and dried prawn.
-Besides peanuts, some restaurants and beer stations may offer a complimentary plate of twirly little crips called sagali kyi, which translates as ‘sparrow droppings’.
+Besides peanuts, some restaurants and beer stations may offer a complimentary plate of twirly little crisps called sagali kyi, which translates as ‘sparrow droppings’.
 Go for it.

 When in Myanmar we highly recommend you visit a Burmese tea house.
 The drinking of tea was one of the hangovers from the Colonial era that the Burmese have held onto with vim.
 The popular la-pay-ye bi-leh (‘British Tea’) comes with extra milk, extra sugar and is extra strong.
 (The tea-shop mix master is Myanmar’s answer to the Western world’s skilled, hip barista.
 Learn more about their art here.)

 In Indian or Muslim-run tea shops you are likely to be served a selection of deep-fried savory snacks and breads such as poori and nanbya (naan bread).
 In Chinese tea houses you will be able to try baked sweets and meaty steamed buns.